Firewise USA FAQs

 What is Fire Adapted Communities and how is it different from the Firewise program?

 Fire Adapted Communities is a collaborative approach to reducing wildfire risks throughout an entire community and helps connect all those who play a role in wildfire preparedness like community officials, planners or developers, residents and business owners, emergency responders, insurance representatives and land managers and public utilities, with the organizations and programs that provide resources for their (these) specific wildfire preparedness needs.
 NFPA’s Firewise USA Program is a key component of the fire adapted approach and provides the framework to help residents reduce the risk of losing their homes and property to wildfire.
+FIRESafe MARIN's mission can be summarized as promoting, encouraging, and empowering Fire Adapted Communities in Marin.

 Our community just had a fire, isn’t it too late to become Firewise or create a fire adapted community?